emperlium/lib-audio-wav/README.md

 Takes a single parameter, the WAV file to read.

+It can also take a second optional parameter, a reference to a scalar which will be used instead of **$WAV\_BUFFER**.

 ### read()

 Takes a number of bytes to read as an argument, returns the number of bytes read.